Mass evacuations underway as nine disaster zones declared in Victoria | The New Daily

 “If you can leave, then you must leave.
 Your safety cannot be guaranteed,” Mr Andrews said.

-The NSW state of emergency begins on Friday morning and will be in place for seven days.
+The NSW state of emergency began on Friday morning and will remain for seven days.

 Thousands of people have hit the roads to flee areas that could be in the path of bushfires in coming days.
 But attempts to leave are being hampered by dwindling fuel supplies and traffic jams.